How to beat rising inflation

 Interested in switching your mortgage?
 See exactly how much you could save with our easy-to-use mortgage calculator and take a look at our guide on how to switch your mortgage.

-Petrol and diesel costs are at near record levels and with the carbon tax set to almost triple over the coming years, no reprieve is in sight for hard-pressed motorists.
+Petrol and diesel costs are at near record levels and with the carbon tax set to increase further over the coming years, no reprieve is in sight for hard-pressed motorists.

 And although it may seem like an extreme decision, getting rid of your car, or at least using it less, and choosing to cycle instead, could save you a small fortune, and mean you can worry less about the rising cost of fuel.